frequency-chain/docs/pages/Basics/Primitives/Handles.md

 * After a handle is released, it cannot be reused during a time window set by governance.

 ## Duplicate Handles
-In the extremely unlikely scenario that two users attempt to claim the same handle and suffix combination within the same block, the transaction will fail to create the MSA and the app will recieve a failure for the transaction rather than the expected MsaHandleCreated event.
+In the extremely unlikely scenario that two users attempt to claim the same handle and suffix combination within the same block, the transaction will fail to create the MSA and the app will receive a failure for the transaction rather than the expected MsaHandleCreated event.

 ## Frequency Functions for User Handles